InteractiveDataVis/Interactive-Data-Vis-Spring2023/3_4_geographic/README.md

 The goals for this tutorial are:

-- To explore GeoJSON data, and how geographical features on our earth translate to projected shapes on an svg.
+- to explore GeoJSON data, and how geographical features on our earth translate to projected shapes on an svg.
-- To understand [projections](https://github.com/d3/d3-geo#projections), in conjunction with [d3.geo-path](https://github.com/d3/d3-geo#geoPath), transforms lattitude and longitude space into pixel space.
+- to understand [projections](https://github.com/d3/d3-geo#projections), in conjunction with [d3.geo-path](https://github.com/d3/d3-geo#geoPath), transforms lattitude and longitude space into pixel space.
-- To grasp that d3.js svg maps are as simple as lines and circles, and can be manipulated as such, with stroke, fill, etc.
+- to grasp that d3.js svg maps are as simple as lines and circles, and can be manipulated as such, with stroke, fill, etc.
-- To be exposed to the concept of something updating with every mouse movement -- the early stages of what will later become a tooltip.
+- to be exposed to the concept of something updating with every mouse movement -- the early stages of what will later become a tooltip.

 ## Setup + Serve: